 How are kitchen processes managed?

-Campus Kitchen operates in a kitchen at Crossroards Lutheran Church.
-It is licensed with the Minnesota Department of Health and managed by staff who have been ServSafe Certified and are Licensed Restaurant Managers.
+Campus Kitchen operates in a kitchen at Crossroads Lutheran Church.
+It is licensed with the Minnesota Department of Health and managed by staff who have been ServSafe certified and are Licensed Restaurant Managers.
 All regulations regarding food flow and service are implemented.
-University Dining Services collaborates closely with project staff and assist as needed by mutual agreement.
-University Dining Services
+University Dining Services personnel collaborate and assist project staff as needed by mutual agreement.

 What are some of the outcomes?

-We are building a social infrastructure that connects neighbor to neighbor to solve a problem.
+We are building a social infrastructure that connects neighbor to neighbor to address food insecurity.

-We are a part of the solution that reduces food insecurity for residents within our community.
+We are a part of the solution that addresses sustainable solutions for residents within our community.

 We are creating a community of care that is preparing students today to lead tomorrow.